head-first-kubernetes/head-first-kubernetes.github.io/index.md

 ```

-Its kind of like a sandbag.
-Sandbags are a cool idea.
-Like most cool ideas, the sandbag idea increases in awesomeness if we turn it all the way up to 10.
+Its kind of like a sandbox.
+Sandboxes are a cool idea.
+Like most cool ideas, the sandbox idea increases in awesomeness if we turn it all the way up to 10.

 This is what containers do.
 Well not all the way up to 10.
 That would be virtual machines.
 Maybe all the way to 8.